 - “I am too needy”

-Next, we work on cognitive restructuring.
+In cognitive therapy, we often work on cognitive restructuring.
 This is the process of identifying automatic cognitive distortions or core beliefs, the situations that trigger them, the emotions that are felt, and then evaluating the evidence for and against the automatic thoughts and core beliefs.
-We practice creating alternative thought patterns and then re-evaluate how the client feels emotionally once this process has been completed.
+We practice creating alternative thought patterns or more helpful ways of thinking and then re-evaluate how the client feels emotionally once this process has been completed.
+We also evaluate how this change in thought pattern affects the client’s functioning.

-Behavioral experiments address the “behavioral” part of cognitive-behavioral therapy.
-In treatment, we will work on testing out situations that are tied to the distorted thoughts.
+Behavioral experiments are used in treatment to work on testing out situations that are tied to automatic thoughts, distorted thought patterns and core beliefs.
 For example, for someone who struggles with social anxiety and has the thought, “People will think I’m weird if I go up to them and start talking to them at the grocery store.”
 In the behavioral experiment, we practice having the client make small talk with employees and customers at the grocery store to see if it turns out to be just as bad as the client believes it to be.
 This is a form of exposure therapy which in essence is working towards engaging in behaviors that are typically avoided because of fear of the outcome or because of anxiety or negative experiences associated with the behavior in the past.
+Behavioral experiments and exposure therapy often help clients realize that their automatic assumptions, beliefs, and thoughts aren’t always true.

-CBT has been shown to be helpful in treating anxiety, depression, and eating disorders.
+CBT has consistently been shown to be helpful in treating many psychological disorders.
 For more information or to make an appointment with one of our psychologists, please call 571-328-7408 x 0 or email us at email@example.com